RichardScottOZ/geoscience_language_models/README.md

 A fork to consider minor corrections and updating for future use, including:-
 ### Portuguese
-- make separate processing functions for each language - or handle in calling?

 ### Spanish

+To update, will need to change:

+### Preprocessing/cleaning
+- check for language handling libraries
+- and paramaters in filters

+### Pipelines
+- add new versions

 ## Introduction